 Hawaii State Parks On The Big Island

-With 14 Hawaii State Parks, State Monuments and State Recreation Areas on the Big Island, there is much to discover.
+There is much to discover with 14 Hawaii State Parks, State Monuments and State Recreation Areas on the Big Island!
 Exploring them all reveals some of the best of Hawaii: stunning beaches, gorgeous shoreline vistas, awesome snorkeling, tropical rainforest waterfalls, historic Hawaiian villages and temples, dramatic evidence of historic lava flows and the subsequent new growth forests, and even peaceful mountain retreats.

 - Akaka Falls State Park